 We welcome residents to be involved in everyday tasks in any way they want to – it’s part of our commitment to Activity Based Care.
 Some residents like making tea and others enjoy laying the table for meals in our dining rooms.
 We also have a residents’ baking group and many of our baked treats use hand-picked fruit from our garden.

 Activities for everyone

-As part of our tailored care approach, we have a wide range of individual and group activities including art and drawing, baking and visits from professional musicians and entertainers – all based on residents’ interests and hobbies.
-Residents particularly enjoy visits from animals, such as dogs, cats and rabbits.
+As part of our tailored care approach, we have a wide range of individual and group activities including art and drawing, baking and virtual entertainment.

 Our large secure gardens, including a sensory garden, make gardening a favourite activity at Woodland Hall care home.
 Residents enjoy creating special garden displays to mark big occasions, and we also love to spend time outside for barbecues, afternoon teas and just relaxing in the sun when the weather allows.